OpenEthicsAI/Canvas/canvas.md

 ---

-- Designed For
+- Prepared For
-- Designed By
+- Prepared By
 - Date
 - Version